 For a tiny island, Santorini sure packs a lot in.
 From red and black beaches to white and blue buildings, and a preserved settlement older than Pompeii, Santorini is about as diverse as the Greek Islands come.
 Thankfully its small size allows you to see it all with limited time.
-Whether you are travelling on a whim or scored a great deal on a packaged holiday, these tips on how to spend 3 days in Santorini will help you make the most of your time in paradise.
+Whether you are traveling on a whim or scored a great deal on a packaged holiday, these tips on how to spend 3 days in Santorini will help you make the most of your time in paradise.

 Day 1 – Tour Oia